Mike Joy: Career

 In June 1983, Joy became a pit reporter for CBS' coverage, working with Ken Squier and Ned Jarrett.
 Since CBS didn't broadcast many races, he also continued to broadcast for MRN radio.
 Joy also launched The Nashville Network's NASCAR coverage in 1991, as lap-by-lap announcer, continuing through 1995, and also participated in live NASCAR coverage on TBS.

 In 1998, after 15 years on pit road, CBS Sports made Joy their lap-by-lap announcer with Ken Squier becoming the studio host, where the pair worked until the end of 2000, when CBS lost the rights to televise NASCAR racing.

 Joy joined Fox Sports in 1998 to become the lead announcer of Formula One coverage on Fox Sports Net, with Derek Bell as expert analyst.
 For the 2001 season, he moved full-time to Fox with the NASCAR TV package.
 Joy teamed with Hall of Fame driver Darrell Waltrip and former crew chief Larry McReynolds to form the network's broadcast team.

 Joy, Waltrip, and McReynolds completed 15 years together in 2015.
 Four-time NASCAR champion Jeff Gordon joined Joy and Waltrip in the FOX-TV booth beginning 2016, with McReynolds moving to a new role as race strategist and rules analyst.
 Waltrip retired after 2019.
 FOX added NASCAR Cup driver Clint Bowyer to the booth in 2021.
 At season's end, Gordon returned to Hendrick Motorsports full-time as vice-chairman.
 For 2022 and 2023, Joy and Bowyer were joined by a different guest analyst each week, including Tony Stewart, Richard Petty, and Dale Earnhardt Jr. In 2024, Kevin Harvick joined the two in booth for full-time broadcasting duties.

-From 2001 through 2024, Fox broadcast the Daytona 500 and the next 15 NASCAR Cup races each season, plus two all-star events.
+In 2001, 2003, 2005, and then 2007 through 2024, Fox broadcast the Daytona 500 and the next 15 NASCAR Cup races each season, plus two all-star events.
 Joy also anchors NASCAR Cup coverage on Fox-owned cable network Fox Sports 1 (FS1), formerly Speed.

 In September 2008, Fox sent Joy to call a Minnesota Twins/Tampa Bay Rays Major League Baseball game, in which the Rays clinched their first-ever playoff appearance.